 Step 2: Calculate your budget and down payment

 Although most homebuyers believe that they need a 20% down payment to qualify for a loan, that is not always true.
 The down payment, or the large one-time payment made at closing, will determine how much equity you have in the home at the time of purchase.
-It will also mitigate the loss a lender might suffer if a borrower defaults on the loan.
+It will also mitigate the loss a lender might suffer if a customer defaults on the loan.
 Many lenders still recommend a 20% down payment to avoid additional costs such as private mortgage insurance (PMI), but you could put down as little as 0% depending on your loan type.

 Step 3: Choose the mortgage that is right for you